great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_add_comments_to_expectations_and_display_them_in_data_docs.md

 ---
-title: How to add comments to Expectations and display them in Data Docs
+title: Add comments to Expectations and display them in Data Docs
 ---
 import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';